loghomefinishing/airspace-hugo/exampleSite/content/english/blog/_index.md

 ---
-title: "Latest News"
+title: Latest News
-description: "this is meta description"
+description: this is meta description
-draft: false
-bg_image: "images/feature-bg.jpg"
+bg_image: "/images/4l6a7935.jpg"

 ---